There are many risks associated with storing gold in the banking system, notably the risk of bankruptcy or government confiscation.

 If you hold your gold in a bank’s vault and the bank closes temporarily or, worse, goes bankrupt (as was the case in Argentina), you lose the advantage of immediate access to a means of payment for your basic needs in times of trouble, when access to traditional means of payment like cash or bank cards is hampered.

-The risk of bank failure is serious and real, as Max Keiser explains in an interview on Russia Today, with the banking system being entirely inter-connected.
+The risk of bank failure is serious and real, as Max Keiser explains in an interview, with the banking system being entirely inter-connected.

 Even though the risk is small, confiscation has occurred (Roosevelt’s Executive Order 6102 in 1933).
 Confiscation could happen following panic in the banking system or just before announcing a new monetary system.
 In that case, owning gold in one’s country of residence is risky because it can be legally seized.